lucasaa482/gitscrolls/scrolls/07-Between-Monsters-of-Time.md

 *"Preserve behavior while improving implementation..."*
 *"Provide migration paths, not migration demands..."*
 *"Listen to resistance—it often contains wisdom..."*

+And before that, the Prophet of Red-Green's voice: "_We test not because we doubt our ability to think, but because we respect the gap between thinking and reality._" This deployment would test that gap under maximum pressure.

 This patch preserved behavior (fixed security) while improving implementation (closed vulnerability).
 The canary deployment was a migration path.
 The weekend monitoring was listening to resistance.